fmi-basel/1Photon_Analysis/README.md

 For a complete, mantained implementation of many Miniscope Analysis tools I highly recommend the package of Biafra Ahanonu [CIAtah](https://github.com/bahanonu/ciatah).
 It comes with a wide range of GUIs that help with navigation for inexperienced users.

 This code repository serves as a minimal implementation of the forenamed repositories and can be a good tool for people that look to customize their own pipelines or are looking for a code that is easy to run and works well out of the box without much parameter tuning.
-It has been tested on data from [MLR](https://www.cell.com/cell/pdf/S0092-8674(21)00828-X.pdf), [PFC](https://www.imb.de/students-postdocs/international-phd-programme/ipp-groups/beat-lutz), [AuC](https://www.physiologie.uni-freiburg.de/research-groups/ag-letzkus), [NAc](), [BLA]().
+It has been tested on data from [MLR](https://www.cell.com/cell/pdf/S0092-8674(21)00828-X.pdf), [PFC](https://www.imb.de/students-postdocs/international-phd-programme/ipp-groups/beat-lutz), [AuC](https://www.physiologie.uni-freiburg.de/research-groups/ag-letzkus), [NAc](https://www.imb.de/students-postdocs/international-phd-programme/ipp-groups/beat-lutz), [BLA]().

+The code currently works with the following data formats (tif, tiff, hdf5, mat and isxd - provided a current ISDP software installation exists).

 # Installation #
 The easiest way to use this code is to clone the repository in Matlab.
 You can check out how to do it [here](https://www.mathworks.com/help/matlab/matlab_prog/retrieve-from-git-repository.html) and [here](https://www.youtube.com/watch?v=O7A27uMduo0).
 Alternatively you can also download the code and save and mantain it locally on your computer.